dan-wells/fastpitch/README.md

   in your chosen `--symbol-set`
     * Check `common/text/cleaners.py` and the `--text-cleaners` option for built-in text normalization options
+    * You might want to insert additional space characters at the beginning and end of your text transcripts to represent any leading or trailing silence in the audio (especially if using  monotonic alignment search for duration targets).
+Pass `add_spaces=True` when setting up your `TextProcessing` instance to do this automatically.
 - `phone`, `pf` and `unit` inputs should probably be individual symbols separated by spaces, e.g. an `xsampa` rendering of the phrase 'the cat' would have a transcript like `D @ k a t`